 Advance your venture with the Joule Innovation program

-In addition to funding, grant recipients can benefit from access to mentors and potential investors, recognition from the CMA and Joule as a leader in innovation and exposure to over 85,000 CMA members.
+In addition to funding, grant recipients will benefit from access to mentors and potential investors, recognition from the CMA and Joule as a leader in innovation and exposure to over 85,000 CMA members.

-Applicants will be notified if they are selected to proceed to the final stage of the process, which includes the completion of a written application.
+*Applicants will be notified by mid-May if they are selected to proceed to the final stage of the application process, which includes the completion of a written application.

 All selected ventures must be led by a CMA-member.
 Not a CMA member?

 All grant recipients have some seed funding in place.
 There is no minimum value of seed funding required and may include funding from external sources investors, friends, family and self-funding.

 This category is open to early-stage initiatives with some seed funding, no or minimal revenue, a credible business model and proven feasibility.
 Initiatives may include a product, service, technology and other innovation.
 All social initiatives should be submitted within the 'social innovations' category.

 (two grants available: one $50,000 and one $25,000 grant)